apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>vars defines the variables declared in the template and will be used to generating the complete class definition by
+<p>vars defines the variables declared in the template and will be used to generating the complete class definition by<br />render the template.</p><br />
-render the template.</p>
 </td>
 </tr>
 <tr>